chiawase/chi-11ty/content/colophon.md

 The favicon is a red (`#681310`) squircle with my nickname on it using the font [Comic Nueue](https://github.com/crozynski/comicneue). _Man, I really am using Comic Nueue for my site...
 LOL_

-## Website Font
+## Website Fonts

-The heading font used is [Victor Mono Variable](https://rubjo.github.io/victor-mono/) and the body font is [Chivo Mono Variable](https://github.com/Omnibus-Type/Chivo).
+The heading font used is [Anybody](https://etceteratype.co/anybody) and the body font is [Victor Mono](https://rubjo.github.io/victor-mono/).
 Both fonts are loaded into my website using [Fontsource](https://fontsource.org/).

 ## Website domain